varnerlab/CHEME-5800-PracticumProblem-Template-Fall-2025/README.md

 # Practicum Problem 4/5800 Fall 2025
 In this practicum problem, you will write code to construct, train and test a Classical Hopfield Network (CHN) for the purpose of storing and recalling (uncorrelated) binary images.
-See `L15a` and `L15b` lecture notes for more details on the classical and modern Hopfield networks.
+See `L15a` and `L15c` lecture notes for more details on the classical and modern Hopfield networks.

 ## Instructions
 The student notebook `CHEME-5800-Student-Practicum-ClassicalHopfieldNetworks-F2025.ipynb` has been provided for you.
-However, all of the underlying source code that makes the notebook work—namely, the types and methods—has been removed.
+However, all of the underlying source code that makes the notebook work, namely, the types and methods, has been removed.
 Your task is to re-implement the missing code in the `src/` folder.

 Specifically, you will need to implement code in the following files: